kacs/kacs.github.io/about/volunteer.md

 {{ page.title }}
 ===
 Please consider giving of your time and talent for our local section.
-Feel free to contact any of the current officers to indicate your interest.
-(Click the Officers link in the menu for contact information.)
+Feel free to contact any of the [current officers]({{ site.url }}/about/officers.html "List of our current officers and contact details") to indicate your interest.

 Some specific volunteer needs are listed below.

-**Chair-elect (2014):** This is a leadership position that includes some expense-paid leadership training (and ACS indoctrination).
-The chair-elect becomes section chair in the second year of service.
-It helps to have some experience with local section programming and a positive impression of the ACS mission.
-If chemistry has been good to you, this is an excellent way to share your enthusiasm for our discipline.

 **National Chemistry Week (NCW) Committee:** This team coordinates our public outreach programs in celebration of National Chemistry Week